atomjump/loop-server/README.md

 ```
 global $db_cnf;
 ```

+**$notify**
+Allow email notifications to be sent if 'true'.
+You should set this within your own script.
+Please see the section 'Writing Functions > Sending Emails'.

 **$_REQUEST['uniqueFeedbackId'] / $_REQUEST['passcode']**
 Either of these can be the current forum's name as a string.
 You should check for both.